clarkevansteenderen/spede_sampler_R/README.md

 ## :green_book: Home: multiple ML trees

 Select a folder, or manually input the file path containing the files created by either FastTree or RAxML.
-Each phylogeny is first converted to become ultrametric using the *ape* package function *chronos()*, and then transformed to become fully dichotomous using the *multi2di()* function.
 Select a value between 0 and 1 for the smoothing parameter (lambda) required by the *chronos()* function.
 A greater lambda value corrects for rate heterogeneity and results in more clock-like trees.
 Select the desired model of substitution rate variation among branches; the choices are "correlated", "discrete", and "relaxed" (uncorrelated).
 Select the approapriate radio button to indicate which ML program was used to create your tree files.